 This Stove Top Saag Aloo Recipe Is:

-- Warming
+• Warming

-- Earthy
+• Earthy

-- Flavorful
+• Flavorful

-- Spicy
+• Spicy

-- Hearty
+• Hearty

-- Vegetarian
+• Vegetarian

-- A Simple Weeknight Meal
+• A Simple Weeknight Meal

 This vegetarian saag aloo with frozen spinach is a simple way to get extra veggies in your diet.
 I’m all about making recipes plant-based when I can.
 Vegetarian cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
-By building meals around vegetarian pantry staples and swapping in a few plant-based ingredients you can make healthier meals for you and your family.
+By building meals around vegetarian pantry staples and swapping in a few plant-based ingredients you can make better meals for you and your family.

 What’s In This Frozen Spinach Saag Aloo?

-- Potatoes, Garlic, Onion
+• Potatoes, Garlic, Onion

-- Garam Masala: a really great spice blend of cumin, coriander, allspice, cardamom, and cinnamon.
+• Garam Masala: a really great spice blend of cumin, coriander, allspice, cardamom, and cinnamon.
 A fantastic spice for this saag aloo, as well as any Indian curry!

-- Turmeric: a super food that I like to throw into soups, stews, curries, and even smoothies!
+• Turmeric: a super food that I like to throw into soups, stews, curries, and even smoothies!
 The yellow color of the turmeric powder makes the potatoes in this saag aloo a warm golden color.

-- Cumin: a great spice I always keep in my pantry – this cumin powder works really well in curries, soups, tacos, and chili!
+• Cumin: a great spice I always keep in my pantry – this cumin powder works really well in curries, soups, tacos, and chili!

-- Salt and pepper to taste
+• Salt and pepper to taste

 How Do I Make Saag Aloo with Frozen Spinach?

-- In a large pot, add diced potatoes with just enough water to cover them.
+• In a large pot, add diced potatoes with just enough water to cover them.
 Bring to a boil, and cook for 10-15 minutes until potatoes are tender and can be pierced with a fork.
 Drain and set potatoes aside.

-- In another pot (or the same pot, just cleaned out), add the coconut oil, onions, and garlic.
+• In another pot (or the same pot, just cleaned out), add the coconut oil, onions, and garlic.
 Cook on low heat for 5 minutes until vegetables start to become translucent.
 Add the cumin seed, garam masala, cumin powder, ginger, turmeric, chili flakes, salt and black pepper.
 Cook for 2-3 minutes, stirring well so the onion and garlic are coated in the spice.
 Add the frozen spinach, water, and bring to a boil.
 Reduce heat to low then allow spinach to cook for 15 minutes.

-- Add the cooked potatoes and coconut milk, and simmer for an additional 15 minutes until the saag is warmed all the way through.
+• Add the cooked potatoes and coconut milk, and simmer for an additional 15 minutes until the saag is warmed all the way through.
 Taste and adjust seasonings, adding more salt, pepper, or chili flakes as desired.

-- Serve with basmati rice, garlic naan bread, and enjoy!
+• Serve with basmati rice, garlic naan bread, and enjoy!

 Frozen Spinach Recipes for the WIN

 I used frozen spinach for this recipe instead of fresh.
 By using freezer ingredients, I can stock up when they are on sale, and use them in all kinds of great dishes.
 It saves me a trip to the store, and I can have amazing spinach thawed in no time.
-Check out all my recipes that use Freezer Ingredients on The Herbeevore – great for those nights when you want dinner ready fast!
-And check out my Top 125 Plant-Based Pantry Staples for long-lasting staples that I always keep on hand.

 More Frozen Spinach Recipes You’ll Love